Ketogenic Buns

 Are you looking for a quick and easy keto buns recipe?
 Look no further!
-Fluffy, tasty, full of fiber, and versatile enough to eat with just about anything!
+These low carb buns are fluffy, tasty, full of fiber, and versatile enough to eat with just about anything!

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 See Disclaimer.

-I tried a ton of recipes, things like cloud bread (not a fan), etc... and they all tasted like egg or didn't keep well in the fridge.
+So, I tried a ton of recipes, things like cloud bread (not a fan) and other low carb buns, but they all tasted like eggs or didn’t keep well in the fridge.

-And then I researched.... tried different recipes.... and I created this keto bun recipe after finding some inspiration!
+Then I researched and tried different recipes.
+After some trial and error, I created this keto bun recipe after finding some inspiration!

 Now, you will have to get your hands a little dirty in order to mix them properly.
 Doing the final kneading with a spatula just doesn’t quite cut it the way using your hands will do!
 So, clean those hands and don’t be afraid to get them dirty!